 Determine your audience.
 Who do you want to see and use the program information?
 Determine the key audience(s) to help decide the best tool(s) to create with the program information you gathered.

 In both mapping projects, we decided to create two unique tools.
-One geared towards families and community members finding programs and the other map is geared towards key stakeholders and decision makers.
+One is geared toward families and community members finding programs, and the other map is geared toward key stakeholders and decision makers.
 The searchable database allows families to select key program detail filters, such as hours of operation, ages served, and location.
-The other dashboard geared towards stakeholders and decision makers provides a summary of available programs across each county paired with public demographic data.
+The other dashboard geared toward stakeholders and decision makers provides a summary of available programs across each county paired with public demographic data.
 These layers allow users to assess the supply and demand of programs and see gaps throughout the state.
 You can view Mississippi’s searchable map and the program’s report map on our Tableau Public page.